The Best Espresso Machine under $300

 - Next up are the manual espresso machines.
 Ironically, these also tend to be expensive even though they are very simple.
 This is because it’s generally only Italian heritage brands that produce them.

-Today, you can also find “non-electric manual espresso machines.”
+- Today, you can also find “non-electric manual espresso machines” such as the Flair and the ROK.
 These kind of devices are somewhat new on the market and represent excellent value.
 If you’re not looking for a machine with latte capabilities, I’d recommend looking into these.

 For most people reading this, a semi-automatic espresso machine would be ideal.